onnovalkering/brane/docs/quickstart/2-decode-from-base64.md

       - type: string
         name: output
 ```
-Notice that we specify the function name (`decode` / `encode`) as as the only command-line argument, while our Python code currently expects two.
-This is because inputs will be provided as environment variables to our code.
-This the most uniform way of passing input, and also supports non command-line applications.
+__Note__: we specify the function name (`decode` / `encode`) as as the only command-line argument, while our Python code currently expects two.
+This is because inputs will be provided through environment variables to our code.
+This the most uniform way of passing input, and also supports non-command-line applications.
 The output should be printed as a [YAML mapping](https://yaml.org/spec/1.2/spec.html#mapping) to `stdout`, i.e. as key-value pairs.

 Let's adapt our `run.py` code to the above, by making a few small adjustments: